Van Vlaenderen · Research Dossier

 Hypothesis B — Descent from the Praet line Hypothesis

-The Praet line, founded by Louis Friese, continued for at least six attested generations and was anchored at the Vrijhof at Aalter — squarely within the Meetjesland — from the 1516 marriage of Lodewijk IV van Vlaenderen to Jossine van Praet through to the Vrijhof's destruction by Geuzen forces around 1590.
-Lodewijk IV's tomb is at Aalter; his successor Jacob van Vlaanderen and his wife Catharina van Boetzelaer held the Vrijhof from 1552, and Catharina's exile in 1567 marks the point at which the senior line's residence at Aalter ended.
-The Josse de Flandre cadet branch, documented to at least 1592 (Buylaert), represents an additional Praet-line van Vlaenderen population that may have survived into the parish-record period.
-Under this hypothesis the TBO 184 individuals and/or Jeremiah's generation descend either from Josse's branch or from a less-documented Aalter-area Praet cadet.
-The gap would be closed by tracing Josse's descendants through Buylaert's sources, and by searching Aalter-area parish and leenhof records 1580–1620 for surname continuations after the Vrijhof's destruction.
+The Praet line, founded by Louis Friese, continued for seven attested generations and was anchored at the Vrijhof at Aalter — squarely within the Meetjesland — from the 1516 marriage of Lodewijk IV van Vlaenderen to Jossine van Praet through to the Vrijhof's destruction by Geuzen forces around 1590.
+Lodewijk IV's tomb is at Aalter; his successor Jacob van Vlaanderen (Joos's son, who received Praet and Woestijne by act of 25 September 1550) and his wife Catharina van Boetzelaer held the Vrijhof, and Catharina's exile in 1567 marks the point at which the titled line's residence at Aalter ended.
+The titled line itself is now traced to its terminus — Lodewijk V's sonless death in 1591 — so under this hypothesis Jeremiah's generation descends from one of the non-inheriting Praet cadets: Philips, the unnamed children of Lodewijk II, or a less-documented Aalter-area cadet (see the cadet-frontier section above).
+The gap would be closed by tracing those cadets into parish, estate, or leenhof records 1545–1620.

-Current status: substantially strengthened by the April 2026 Vredius direct-reading.
-Aalter is now an attested Praet residence for the period 1516–1590, eliminating the previous “Brabant-only” framing of the Praet line.
-The post-1545 generation (Jacob, Catharina, son Lodewijk V) is documented but the parentage of Jacob and the fate of any Lodewijk V descendants remain open research questions pending consultation of Buylaert 2011 (Repertorium van de Vlaamse adel, pp. 740–746) and Decavele 2004.
-Josse's branch continuation post-1592 not yet established.
+Current status: substantially strengthened by the April 2026 Vredius direct-reading and reframed by the June 2026 Verhoustraete reading.
+Aalter is an attested Praet residence for the period 1516–1590, eliminating the previous “Brabant-only” framing of the Praet line.
+The post-1545 generation is now resolved: Jacob is Joos's son and inherited in 1550; his son Lodewijk V died sonless in 1591 (Verhoustraete 1967; Valkeneers & Soen 2014).
+The open territory is the non-inheriting cadets — and the load-bearing caveat from the cadet-frontier section applies: a surviving Philips line would be a separate comital-agnatic survival, not automatically the Meetjesland line.
 Note: in late medieval and early modern records, the alternation between de Flandreand van Vlaenderen often reflects the scribe's working language (Latin/French vs. Dutch) rather than the family's chosen identity — the same individual can appear under both forms in different documents.

 Hypothesis C — Independent Bucket 4 emergence Hypothesis